enklu/commons-unity-docs/source/includes/async.md

 var token = new AsyncToken<Void>(Void.Instance);
 ```

-There are some cases in which it's handy not to have to have to return anything in a token.
+There are some cases in which it's handy not to have to return anything in a token.
 In these cases, it's recommended to use `Void`.

 ## Token()